cwahlfeldt/doomed/site/content/posts/games-to-play-other-than-destiny-2.md

 date: '2017-11-10'
 published: true
 featured: true
+image: /uploads/destiny-2-pc.jpg
+intro: >-
+  Destiny 2 has had a rough year.
+The hype train was real when this came out, and was slated to reinvigorate the IP (Destiny) to surpass its almost “beta” like first entry.
 ---

 Destiny 2 has had a rough year.
 The hype train was real when this came out, and was slated to reinvigorate the IP (Destiny) to surpass its almost “beta” like first entry.